Ingenium-Games/ingenium/Implementations/INVENTORY_DOCUMENTATION.md

   - `InventoryPanel.vue` - Reusable panel component for both player and external inventories
   - `InventoryItem.vue` - Individual item display with context menu

-**Note**: The Vue inventory follows ig.core's "one NUI" pattern where all UI elements are loaded in a single `index.html` file.
+**Note**: The Vue inventory follows ingenium's "one NUI" pattern where all UI elements are loaded in a single `index.html` file.
 The inventory Vue app is compiled to `/nui/inventory/dist/assets/` and loaded as a module script.

 ### 2. Client-Side (Lua)
 - **Location**: `/nui/lua/inventory.lua`